-Internal Audit provides management with independent, objective assurance and consulting services designed to add value and to continuously improve the operations of the Department.
-It should assist the Department to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management and control processes.
+Internal Audit provides the Accounting Authority with independent, objective assurance and consulting services designed to add value and to continuously improve the operations of the Entity.
+It should assist the Entity to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of Governance, Risk Management and Control processes.
 The following key activities are performed in this regard:

-- assess and make appropriate recommendations for improving the governance processes in achieving the Department's objectives; - evaluate the adequacy and effectiveness and contribute to the improvement of the risk management process; - assist the Accounting Authority in maintaining efficient and effective controls by evaluating those controls to determine their effectiveness and efficiency and by developing recommendations for enhancement or improvement.
+- assess and make appropriate recommendations for improving the governance processes in achieving the Entity's objectives; - evaluate the adequacy and effectiveness and contribute to the improvement of the risk management process; - assist the Accounting Authority in maintaining efficient and effective controls by evaluating those controls to determine their effectiveness and efficiency; and - developing recommendations for enhancement or improvement.